Liam-Booth-Data/spaceship_problem/README.md

 ![Screenshot: Learning Curves Graph](screenshots/14.png)

-The preceding graph shows that the model finds the optimal weights for the data, as further training wouldn't decrease the loss by much.
-The graph also shows how, near the 600 epoch the model starts to learn the training data too much.
-This is because the loss continues to decrease on the training data but doesn't as much for the validation data.
-This could be reduced with early stopping (stopping training at epoch 500), further adding to the regularization (L1 or L2), or better feature selection to prevent the curse of dimensionality (ADD A REFERENCE HERE, TO SHOW WHAT THIS IS).
+The graph shows the model finds optimal weights, as further training wouldn’t reduce loss significantly.
+Around epoch 600, the model starts overfitting; the training loss continues to decrease, but the validation loss doesn’t.
+This could be mitigated with early stopping (around epoch 500), adding regularization (L1 or L2), or better feature selection to prevent the curse of dimensionality (add reference here).

 ### Using the XGBoost to predict Transported

-So Kaggle provided two files, a train set in which we have trained the model on, and a test set which hasn't been seen yet.
-This test set is another csv but this time without the transported (target variable) within it.
-It is now the models job to predict for each of the test records (passengers) whether they were transported or not.

-To make sure I obtain accurate results I first carry out all the transformations I did on the train set, on the test set.
-This included handling any missing values, standardizing features, encoding categorical features and so on.

-After this, the last stage is to call predict on the trained model and passing in the data you want to make predictions for.
-See below for the predictions variable which holds an array of the predicitons.
+Kaggle provided a training set for model training and a test set without the target variable.
+The model's job is to predict if each test record (passenger) was transported.
+I applied all transformations from the training set to the test set—handling missing values, standardizing, and encoding.
+Finally, I used the trained model to predict the test data, resulting in an array of predictions.

 ![Screenshot: Learning Curves Graph](screenshots/14.png)

 ### Results and Analysis

-Due to the test set coming only with the features, I cannot see how well the model did at predicting the new unseen data.
-However, due to using a validation set during training I got a good idea how well this model could generalize.
-Due to the small difference between the train and validation accuracy scores and a small gap between their learning curves, it would be fair to say that we could expect a 80%-85% accuracy score for the test set we have just predicited.

-This may seem low, but when taking into account how mixed together these data points were alongs obscure patterns, I think the model has done well.
-Also to note the benchmark model for this task achieves 79% accruacy and this model achieve 80%+.
-(ADD IN REFERNCES/EVIDENCE HERE).
+The test set only had features, so I can't confirm the model's performance on new data.
+However, the validation set during training showed good generalization, with an accuracy of 80%-85%.
+Given the data complexity, this is a solid result, especially since the benchmark model scored 79% and ours scored 80%+.
+(Add references/evidence here).

 ## Recommendations for Future Iterations

-1. **Incorporating Hyperparameter Tuning:** Future iterations of this project could expand from using academic suggestions for the parameters to actually using techniques like grid search or packages like Optuna which achieves the same thing.
-Hopefully, this would improve the accuracy of the model.
+1. **Incorporating Hyperparameter Tuning:** Use grid search or Optuna to improve model accuracy.

-2. **Stopping overfitting:** In future iterations I would also like to reduce the amount of overfitting, by adding on the regualrization front, to increase the models generalizability.
+2. **Stopping overfitting:** Add regularization to enhance generalizability.

-3. **Incorporate the model into MLFlow and productionise:** Consider productionising this model with tools like MLFlow and increase work effiency by using its UI for experiments when it comes to testing other hyperparameters/models.
+3. **Incorporate the model into MLFlow and productionise:** Use MLFlow to streamline testing and production.

 ## Challenges Encountered

-One challenge encountered during the project was trying to use and plot the validation learning curves.
-This was solved when I realised `model.fit` could take `eval_set` as a parameter.
-Also the handling of missing values was tricky due to the mix of categorical and numerical data.
-What helped was realising that removing one or two rows which are proving to be difficult during data cleansing, can actually help the model generalize better.
+One challenge was plotting the validation learning curves, solved by using model.fit with eval_set parameter.
+Handling missing values was tricky due to mixed data types, but removing difficult rows during cleansing improved model generalization.

 ![Screenshot: Picture of outer space](screenshots/15.png)